Cefamandole Side Effects

 14. Csanyi P, Rado JP, Hormay M "Acute renal failure due to cephamandole."
 Br Med J 296 (1988): 455

-Not all side effects for cefamandole may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of cefamandole may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about cefamandole